 A Right to Buy mortgage can be a great way of purchasing your first home.
 That being said, if you have bad credit it’s likely you’ll run into problems.
 This is why applying for a Right to Buy mortgage with bad credit requires careful planning beforehand.

 On a positive note, it’s possible to get a Right to Buy mortgage with bad credit.
-Having the correct approach and advice can greatly improve your chances of getting a mortgage.
+Having the correct approach and advice can greatly improve your mortgage chances.

-Will I qualify for Right to Buy if I have bad credit?
+- How much deposit will I need for a Right to Buy mortgage if I have poor credit?

-That doesn’t mean to say that severe credit issues will make getting a Right to Buy mortgage impossible.
+That doesn’t mean to say that severe credit issues will make a Right to Buy mortgage impossible.
 What this means is, your application will be based on the credit problems you’ve encountered.
 Furthermore, each lender has its own unique criteria for assessing applicants with bad credit.

 Can I apply for a Right to Buy mortgage with recent credit issues?